xweih/home/README.md

 ### Project 1: [Last Mile Delivery (LMD) Scheduling](https://github.com/xweih/Last-Mile-Delivery)

 Furniture Co’s logistic department makes the last mile delivery from store to customers.
-I generate an assignment schedule for a given day by showing "what employee delivers which furniture to where".
+I generate an assignment schedule for a given day by showing "what employee delivers which furniture to where" | visualized

 ### Project 2: [Tackling the Pandemic Supply Chain Disruption](https://github.com/xweih/POSTER--A-trident-for-the-resource-scarcity-and-supply-chain-disruption/blob/main/images/XHposter.png)